Facebook pixel Piano | Pepperdine University | Seaver College Skip to main content

 Piano

-This page is for all first-year applicants applying to the Bachelor of Arts (BA) in Music with an emphasis in instrumental performance for the fall semester whose primary instrument will be the piano, as well as those interested in pursuing a music minor in instrumental performance.
-All application and audition requirements apply to those who are applying to participate in our instrumental ensembles.
-Current Pepperdine students who wish to audition either as a minor or as a member of our instrumental ensembles should contact the Fine Arts Recruitment Office.
+This page is for all first-year applicants applying to the Bachelor of Arts (BA) in Music with an emphasis in instrumental performance whose primary instrument will be the piano, as well as those applying for a music minor in instrumental performance.
+Current Pepperdine students who wish to audition for the music major or minor should contact the Fine Arts Recruitment Office.

 For more information, please contact the Fine Arts Recruitment Office at 310.506.4111, or via email at fineartsrecruit@pepperdine.edu.